 Celi says any type of physical activity — even just walking for 30 minutes — can help speed up metabolism.
 (Anything is better than sitting for hours, which is one of the worst things you can do.)
 But the kind of exercise that works best to activate brown fat and rev metabolism is strength training.

 “By increasing muscle mass, we can increase our resting energy expenditure, which is what’s going to help you burn calories all day long,” Celi says.

 Try adding some weights into your workout regimen and see if you notice a difference.
 Consider bigger lifts as well if you’re body is trained for it.

 6. Snack on something spicy.

 Capsacian, a molecule found in spicy chiles, has been shown to raise body temperature and speed up fat loss — although only temporarily, and only by a small percentage.
-There’s also some evidence, says Celi, that chemicals called isothiocyanates, present in pungent foods like spicy mustard, wasabi, and horseradish may help activate brown fat and speed up metabolic rate, as well.
+Celi says there’s also some evidence that chemicals called isothiocyanates, which are present in pungent foods like spicy mustard, wasabi, and horseradish, may help activate brown fat and speed up metabolic rate.
 Bloody Mary, anyone?

 7. Power up with plyometrics.

 If you’ve been skimping on plyometric training, you might want to throw it back into your workout rotation.
 All those squat jumps and burpees are by nature high-intensity, getting your heart rate up so you burn more calories in a short amount of time.
 Plus, when performed interval-style, you’ll speed up your metabolism for the 24 to 48 hours after you leave the gym.
 According to one study, 12 weeks of HIIT plus plyometric exercise resulted in more lean body mass, reduced body fat and improved metabolic abnormalities compared to just HIIT alone.
 Not sure where to start?
 Give these six exercises a try.